Treadmill Buying Guide

 The continuous duty of the motor is the power that the motor consistently produces.
 If you are a runner, a motor with 2.5 or 2.75 peak HP is a good place to start, but make sure to check out the continuous duty level as well.

-Some treadmills offer additional cushioning in their decks to ease the stress produced on the joints when running or jogging.
+Some treadmills offer additional cushioning in their decks, to ease the stress produced on the joints when running or jogging.
 The best way to test this is to wear the shoes you will be wearing to run or jog and test the treadmill at the store.
 The deck should feel firm and stable, yet forgiving when you run, jog or walk quickly.

 Does the Price Range Determine the Quality?

 The quality of a treadmill can sometimes be determined by the price.
 However, a mid-range treadmill may not be the best quality, but boast tons of neat features in order to make it more attractive to the consumer.
-In a nutshell, consider the features, the quality, and the strength of the motor when making a decision on which treadmill to purchase.

 Does the Warranty Matter?